The Philippine Stock Exchange (PHS:PSE) PEG Ratio: 1.11 (As of Jun. 27, 2026) — 76% Below Median

 The Philippine Stock Exchange Business Description

 The Philippine Stock Exchange Inc is a Philippines-based stock corporation.
-Its core business is to provide and maintain a convenient and suitable market for the exchange, purchase, and sale of all types of securities and other instruments.
-The company provides trading, clearing, depository, and information services for the equity market.
-It also operates activities of clearance and settlement agencies through its wholly-owned subsidiaries.
-The sources of revenue mainly consist of listing-related fees for initial public offerings, annual listing maintenance membership, transactions, data feeds, and miscellaneous fees.
-Geographically, the company's key revenue is derived from domestic operations.
+The company's business is to provide and maintain a convenient and suitable market for the exchange, purchase, and sale of all types of securities and other instruments.
+The company's business segments include: Equity, Clearing and Settlement Business; and Depository and Fixed Income Business.
+It derives maximum revenue from Equity, Clearing and Settlement Business.
+The sources of revenue also consist of listing-related fees for initial public offerings, annual listing maintenance membership, transactions, data feeds, and miscellaneous fees.